-Rain barrels are containers that are connected to existing downspouts and collect rainwater from rooftops storing it for later use.
-The barrels can be made of plastic or wood and can come in various colors or designs.
-Rain barrels can vary in size but must be at least 55 gallons, and more than one barrel can be used to increase capacity.
+Rain barrels and cisterns are containers that connect to existing downspouts to collect and store rooftop rainwater for later use.
+The containers can be made of plastic or wood and come in various colors and designs.
+Rain barrels and cisterns vary in size and can be linked to increase storage capacity.
+The collected water can be used for landscape irrigation, washing cars, or watering gardens.

 Rain Barrel Benefits